wooorm/collapse-white-space/readme.md

 ## API

-This package exports the following identifier: `collapseWhiteSpace`.
+This package exports the identifier `collapseWhiteSpace`.
 There is no default export.

 ### `collapseWhiteSpace(value[, options|style])`